The difference between hard and soft bounces

 When an email bounces, it means that it couldn’t be successfully delivered to the recipient.
 As a result, the email will “bounce back” to the sender.
 Bounced emails can be either hard or soft.

-In this article, we’ll explain the difference between hard and soft bounces, why they occur and what you can do to avoid them.
+In this article, we’ll explain the difference between hard and soft bounces, why they occur and what you can do to avoid them, as well as what to do with those in the On Hold list.

 A hard bounce signifies that the recipient address can’t receive emails for a permanent reason.
 Hard bounces are automatically added to your suppression list and no further delivery attempts will be made.

 Here are some of the most common reasons an email will hard bounce: